zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 extinction."
 He is a man who is not guided by others, who do not rely on others, not to others, has To the one who is not bound by others, he knows, sees, is not obsessed, the cognitive, and the memory."
-For me to be a wise man who is born and will not be guided by others: I should be alone like a rhino horn.
+For me to be a wise man who is born and will not be guided by others: I should be alone like a rhinoceros horn.

 Because then, the eloquent person said,